Pinterest Hidden Image

 Ingredient Notes

-Vegan yogurt.
-I recommend using thick Greek-style yogurt or Skyr for this vegan mascarpone cheese.
-I use Alpro Greek-style soy yogurt which contains cultures S. Thermophilus, and L. Bulgaricus, which I personally find really plays into the mascarpone flavor.
+• Dairy-Free Yogurt: I recommend using thick Greek-style yogurt or Skyr for this vegan mascarpone cheese.
+I use Alpro Greek-style soy yogurt which contains cultures S. thermophilus, and L. Bulgaricus, which plays into the mascarpone flavor.
+If you can´t find thick soy yogurt, I would go for soft silken tofu as it will have a similar protein content.

-Apple cider vinegar and lemon juice.
-These acids will help solidify the "curds" and separate a lot of the water content.
-I find using a combination of both made the most balanced flavor.
+• Apple Cider Vinegar and Fresh Lemon Juice: These acids will help solidify the "curds" and separate the water content.
+I find using a combination of both for a subtle tang and balanced flavor.

 Pin

-1. Whisk the coconut milk, soy milk, and dairy-free yogurt in a saucepan until smooth.
+Step 1: Whisk the coconut milk, soy milk, and non-dairy yogurt in a large saucepan until smooth.

-vegan mascarpone mixture in a saucepan with a thermometer.Pin
+mascarpone in a saucepan with curds separating from the liquids.Pin

-3. Prepare the straining device, by placing a colander or fine-mesh sieve on top of a large mixing bowl.
+Step 4: Place a colander or fine-mesh sieve on a large mixing bowl.
 Then line the sieve or colander with cheesecloth (a large nut milk bag would work too).
 Pour the cooled mascarpone into the lined sieve.

-2. Technically, you could leave it here and have a very thick mascarpone, but I recommend whipping it for 3-5 minutes as this mellows out the acidity and creates the creamiest consistency, and increases the yield.
+Technically, you could leave it here and have a very thick dairy-free mascarpone, but I recommend whipping it for 3-5 minutes as this mellows out the acidity and creates the creamiest consistency, and increases the yield

 💬 FAQs